FAQs about Dependent Care

 My son's after school provider offers a soccer camp for an additional $20.00 per week.
 Is the soccer camp a reimbursable expense, or is only the cost for the after school care reimbursable under the Dependent Care Assistance Program?

-The Day Care Expenses for my children total $7000 a year.
-My husband and I are better off participating in the Dependent Care Spending Account Plan that my employer offers from a tax standpiont.
-We are only allowed to set aside $5000 pre-tax dollars under this Plan.
-May we take $1000 in tax credit when we file our income taxes?
-I know that the limit for Tax Credit is $6000, as long as you have two or more children in day care.
+The Day Care Expenses for my children total $12,000 a year.
+My husband and I may be better off participating in the Dependent Care Spending Account Plan that my employer offers from a tax standpoint.
+If we are only allowed to set aside $5,000 pre-tax dollars under this Plan, may we take additional tax credit when we file our income taxes?

-Yes, you may take the additional $1000 in tax credit when you file your income taxes at year end.
+Yes, you may take the additional tax credit when you file your income taxes at year end.

 My divorce decree states that my ex-spouse can claim our daughter as an exemption on alternate years.
 I am the custodial parent and pay child care expenses.
 Can I claim child care expenses on the years he takes the exemption?